Healthy lifestyles for children and families

 • ensure playgrounds and outdoor areas are safe, supportive, and encourage physical activity, with energetic activities or sports that are available to pupils

-• ensure there are systems in place to track pupil’s participation in physical activity and encourage less active pupils to participate
+• make sure there are systems in place to track pupil’s participation in physical activity and encourage less active pupils to participate

 • signpost students to local clubs and activities, such as youth hubs or local sports clubs